All posts

 Building for ChatGPT first and adding Claude support later is technically possible, but it means you’ll write host-specific code throughout your components and then surgically remove it when you need to generalize.
 The code ends up tangled.

 The better approach: build to the standard first.
-The MCP App protocol defines a common iframe sandbox, a JSON-RPC 2.0 communication layer, and a set of context APIs that every host implements identically.
-ChatGPT, Claude, Goose, and VS Code all implement the same standard.
-Code written against it runs on all four without changes.
+The ext-apps specification (now at v1.7.0 with 2,100+ GitHub stars) defines a common iframe sandbox, a JSON-RPC 2.0 communication layer over window.postMessage, and a set of context APIs that every host implements identically.
+ChatGPT, Claude, Goose, VS Code, Postman, and MCPJam all implement the same standard, with JetBrains IDEs exploring integration.
+Code written against it runs on all of them without changes.

 Host-specific features then become additions, not rewrites.
 You progressively enhance for each host without touching the portable core.